Thomas Lüthi: 250cc World Championship

 After the 2006 season, Lüthi moved on to 250cc.
 The team changed their name to "Emmi — Caffè Latte", and defected to Aprilia, racing on the Aprilia RSA 250.

 For 2008, Lüthi continued with the Aprilia RSA 250.
 Daniel Epp also ran an Aprillia LE for Lukáš Pešek, under the Auto Kelly - CP branding.
 Lüthi did not have any podiums until the 2008 Italian GP, where he finished at the podium in third place.
 At Assen, he finished in second place behind Álvaro Bautista.
 At Brno, Lüthi crashed out of the race due to an apparent brake failure.

-In 2009, he finished seventh overall in 250cc, although without a podium.
+In 2009, Lüthi finished seventh overall in 250cc, although without a podium.

 Moto2 World Championship

-For 2010, he remained with the team in the Moto2 class that replaced the 250cc category.
+For 2010, Lüthi remained with the team in the Moto2 class that replaced the 250cc category.
 At Silverstone, Lüthi finished in second place.
 Lüthi finished in third place at Assen, which was a position he acquired on the last lap after being in first place earlier in the race.
 Lüthi had a collarbone injury during those two races.